CarlosYinn/printed-traces/docs/introduction/about.md

 All newspaper clippings reproduced on this site are drawn from *Chronicling America: Historic American Newspapers*, digitized by the Library of Congress.
 These materials are in the public domain.

-### Wordmark
+### Typography

-The *Printed Traces* wordmark is set in [Chomsky](https://github.com/nicholasgasior/chomsky), a free display typeface by Fredrick R. Brennan inspired by the masthead lettering of *The New York Times*.
+The *Printed Traces* wordmark is set in [Chomsky](https://github.com/nicholasgasior/chomsky), a free display typeface by Fredrick R. Brennan.
 The letterforms were converted to SVG paths for display on the site.
+Body text is set in Cambria (with Source Serif 4 and Georgia as fallbacks).
+Code samples use JetBrains Mono.

 ### Data Sources